 Scientific and everyday “things” are not at all the same.
 In ordinary language, the sun “rises” and “sets” while science says that it does not.
 What is the relation between the sun of science and the sun of common sense?
 An original reference to things is missing between the things rendered by science and the ordinary things around us.
 To relate these two “approaches” (stances), we need to understand how approaches come to be.

 Ordinary things are always particulars, this one or that one; science studies universalities.
 The common sense things are a “this one” or “that one”; for science, any specific thing or event must be “derivable” from general theories or concepts (“Nothing is without (a) reason”–Leibniz).
 We say that we lack an “explanation” (a scientific account) of a thing as long as we cannot derive its nature and occurrence from universal, basic theoretical postulates (axioms, principles, premises, postulates).
 This is the basic “axiomatic” character of modern science.
 In contrast, any ordinary thing is always a “this one”, a singular, particular thing.
-Like your TOK oral, science moves inductively from the particular to the universal, from the thing to the theory about the thing.
-But the theory was always presumed to begin with.
+Like your TOK Exhibition, science moves inductively from the particular to the universal, from the thing to the theory about the thing.
+But the theory was always presumed to begin with and is present throughout the process of discovering the thing.

 The particularity of things seems to completely depend on their space and time, that each is here or there, now or then.
 If two things are alike, this one is different from that one only because it is here now, while the other is there, or is here later.
 It is space and time that makes ordinary things particulars and space and time are created by our encounter with the things as particulars.